Book by: Miranda J Taylor

 “Ahoy there, Doc.
 Could you see to this woman and her family next?”

 The doctor waved his hand for Kit to approach.
 A kind-looking elderly couple shuffled back from the table to make room.
 Kit stared at the doctor's face.
-He looked no more than a few years older
+He looked no more than a few years older than herself.

 “Name?” he asked.